AdebanjoOayinka/THE-PALMORA-GROUP-HR-ANALYSIS/README.md

     ● To assign a generic gender status to these employees.

     ● Some employees are without a salary because they are no longer with the company.
-You will need to take those employees out
+You will need to take those employees out.

     ● Lastly, some departments are indicated as “NULL”.
 These departments would also need to be taken out.